disconnector/devop_day/courseware.md

   2. Docker app deploy
   3. PWS app deploy

+##NOTE --> We will be installing nearly everything ourselves.
+With limited bandwidth we may face delays for downloads . . . this is expected and OK.
+It's more important for everyone to get an actual feel for what actually happens in devop daily ops.
+This can only be done at the keyboard.

 * Class prep on your VM
   * log into your VM via SSH -
       * PuTTY - in the hostname or IP box type <emcse@{ip adress of assigned server}